hapax/hapax.github.io/assets/bhqc.md

 They will take the data, perform some useful computation on it, then output results, like doing a google search or playing Minecraft.
-A black hole takes information about collapsing stars, or dust clouds, or fatally inquisitive astronauts, and outputs what looks like random noise.
+A black hole takes information about collapsing stars, dust clouds, or fatally inquisitive astronauts, and outputs what looks like random noise.
 Could a reversible computation connect them?
 That could explains Hawking's result, but remain consistent with